Mullineux Single Terroir, `Schist` Swartland Chenin Blanc

 Vintage

-The 2024 vintage in the Swartland began with above-average winter rainfall and a cool spring, delaying the start of the growing season.
-Early summer winds during Chenin Blanc flowering led to lower yields and open bunches, resulting in exceptionally healthy fruit.
-From veraison, warm days and cool nights accelerated ripening, producing small, concentrated clusters with vibrant acidity and intense fruit purity.
-Harvest commenced on time and Chenin Blanc, a naturally an early ripening variety, was picked before the hottest, driest part of the season, preserving freshness while expressing the vintage’s hallmark texture and balance.
+The 2024 vintage began slowly, with above-average winter rainfall and a cool spring.
+Early summer winds followed during Chenin Blanc flowering, leading to lower yields, open bunches, and exceptionally healthy fruit.
+Beneficial diurnal shifts occurred following veraison, with warm days and cool nights allowing for accelerated ripening, producing clusters with vibrant acidity and intense fruit purity.
+Harvest began on time, and the fruit was picked before the hottest, driest part of the season.
+This allowed for the typical Chenin Blanc freshness to be preserved, ensuring the variety's classical texture and balance.

 Vinification